AndrewGreen/pescadormvp/README.md

 The generated site will be at example/jsonp/target/site/project-info.html.

-Alternately, to just perform tests and generate the test report, run:
+Alternately, to just perform tests and generate the test report, again from the example/jsonp directory, run:

-$ mvn gwt:test surefire-report:report
+$ mvn -DtestTimeOut=120 gwt:test surefire-report:report

 Notes:
 - gwt:test doesn't work immediately after a mvn clean has been run. mvn install must have been called first.
 - surefire-report:report doesn't generate the CSS needed for a decent report;
 site:site has to be run first.
-- to allow for a longer timeout for dedicated JVM, use the option -DtestTimeOut=120.
+- The option -DtestTimeOut=120 allows for a longer timeout for the dedicated JVM used for tests requiring full GWT/browser context.

 GWT-based tests are configured to run in HtmlUnit.
 To run in a real browser, change the gwt.test.mode property in example/jsonp/pom.xml.